akhilmanhattan/cliodynamics/America/5/README.md

     Source: Wikipedia(just for captions)
-    Inspiration: Peter Turchin(his graph is different, just got inspired by captions to make above image; below is link) http://peterturchin.com/cliodynamica/strange-disappearance/
+    Inspiration: Peter Turchin(his graph is different, just got inspired by captions to make above image; below is link)
+    note: PAX AMERICANA refers to 1991-2008, not from 1945(PAX AMERICANA is meant to refer to America's unchallenged power) http://peterturchin.com/cliodynamica/strange-disappearance/
     (you will have to scroll a little bit)